wso2/docs-choreo-dev/en/docs/insights/view-api-insights.md

 - **API Usage By Target**

   This widget shows the per-backend breakdown of requests for the APIs you selected.
-This is useful when multiple APIs are sharing the same backend, which has traffic restrictions.
-You can use these stats to proactively scale your backends.
+This information is useful when multiple APIs share the same backend that has traffic restrictions.
+You can use these stats to scale your backends proactively.
 You can switch between the two views using the small icon at the upper-right corner of the widget.

   ![API usage by target](../assets/img/insights/usage-by-target.png){.cInlineImage-half}